 • Three to five shallow test pits (approximately 5-feet in depth and 10-feet long) will be trenched within the Formerly Cleared Area and Former Dump Area.
 The exact locations of these pits will be determined in the field based on the results of the soil investigation.
-Further, samples may be collected from each pit for analysis of full TCL organics, total metals (Toxic Pollutants only), and full toxicity characteristic leachate procedure (TCLP) organics and metals.
+Further, samples may be collected from each pit for analysis of full TCL organics, total TAL metals, and full toxicity characteristic leachate procedure (TCLP) organics and metals.
+Samples will be collected only if visual contamination is suspected or if odors are evident.

-Time Critical Removal Action
+Potential Time-Critical Removal Action